 When core business value is preserved through distressed reorganizations, purchasing entities become available to PEGs as target opportunities at the attractive entry cost of liquidated asset valuation.
 By forming a strategic alliance with Second Wind Consultants, PEGs will be alerted to add-on opportunities that fit their criteria in real time.

-ABLs Assume First Position by Eliminating Subordinate Debt
+ABLs Assume First Position by Resolving Subordinate Debt

 Nancy Kalman, United Capital Funding